-Over the past two years, we have been working hard on curriculum development.
-The purpose of this is to ensure that the learning experiences provided for children are motivating, exciting and informed by current research related to cognitive development.
+Over the past three years, we have been working hard on curriculum development.
+The purpose of this is to ensure that the learning experiences provided for children meet the needs of our learners and are motivating, exciting and informed by current research related to cognitive development.

 OUR SCHOOL CURRICULUM

 What do we want for our children and how will we work together to achieve this?